What many people don’t know is that Google Drive is also a business product. It is a part of Google Workspace, the business version of Gmail.

 When someone needs to share a large file or a group of files, Dropbox is often the solution that comes to their mind.
 It’s just as easy to share files outside the company with Google Drive.
 No need to spend money on a Dropbox subscription.

-Keep in mind that a G Suite administrator must enable external sharing of Google Drive files.
+Keep in mind that a Google Workspace administrator must enable external sharing of Google Drive files.
 This can be enabled for only certain users via Organizational Units.

 3. Back up employees’ local files to the cloud